raghdaneiazyy6/WinkWatch-with-Wazowski/README.md

 Inspired by Mike Wazowski from Monsters Inc., this project combines cutting-edge technology with a touch of whimsy.
 With a user-friendly interface, it provides real-time feedback on eye states, opening up exciting possibilities for interactive applications.
 Join us in exploring the fascinating world of brain-computer interfaces with a touch of Pixar magic!

+## About

+In the dynamic landscape of medical challenges, our project introduces a novel approach: **EEG-based Eye State Detection**.
+Imagine a system that can instantaneously classify whether a patient's eyes are open or closed by analyzing their brain's electrical activity.
+That's precisely what WinkWatch with Wazowski does!

+## Why EEG?

+Electroencephalography (EEG) has long been a hero in neuroscience.
+Traditionally used for epilepsy studies, we're flipping the script by integrating EEG technology to monitor ocular activity.
+This paradigm shift opens doors to real-time insights, particularly valuable for ensuring optimal sedation levels during critical medical interventions.

+## How It Works

+1. **Data Collection:** Using a top-notch EEG setup, we recorded brain activity from willing participants, capturing both eyes-open and eyes-closed conditions.

+2. **Data Description:**
+    - **Format:** EEG data is stored in .mat files.
+    - **Structure:** Each file is a 2D matrix, with rows representing observations at each time sample.
+Columns 2 to 17 contain recordings from 16 EEG electrodes, while the first column represents timestamps.
+Columns 18 and 19 hold triggers indicating experimental conditions.

+3. **Data Magic:** Our team worked its magic on the EEG data.
+We filtered it to isolate the intriguing alpha wave activity (8-12 Hz), denoised it with Independent Component Analysis (ICA), and then resampled for consistency.

+4. **Feature Extravaganza:** We dived into Power Spectral Density, extracting features like frequency bands' power intensities and statistical measures.
+Think of it as capturing the unique fingerprints of brain activity.

+5. **Model Mastery:** Armed with these features, we trained three powerful models – Support Vector Machine (SVM), Random Forest, and XGBoost.
+Each aimed to be the brainiac in distinguishing between eyes open and closed states.

 ## Contributors

 Gratitude goes out to all team members for their valuable contributions to this project.